majkinetor/posh/MM_TFS/README.md

 MM_TFS
 ======

 This is powershell module to communicate with TFS 2015 via its [REST interface](https://www.visualstudio.com/integrate/get-started/rest/basics).
-It provides several functions that allows you create, update, export and import build definitions, get build logs, get projects etc.
+It provides several functions which allow you create, update, export and import build definitions, get build logs, get projects etc.

 Configuration
 =============